Param-Veer-Singh/chatapplication/README.md

-This is a chat application project created with springboot and used vanilla js for frontend.
+<h1>This is a chat application project created with springboot and used vanilla js for frontend.</h1>

 Getting Started: